 Additional Co-Morbidities of Diabetes

-Once you have Diabetes and if yoiu do not take care of yourself with the proper diet and exercise additional problems will arise such as the following.
+If you have diabetes and do not take care of yourself with proper diet and exercise, additional problems will arise, such as the following:

+High blood sugars damage the vessels in the kidneys.
 When the blood vessels are damaged, the kidneys do not work as well.
-People with diabetes often have high blood pressure, which damages the Kinney as well.
+People with diabetes often have high blood pressure, which damages the kidneys, as well.

 High Blood Pressure

-Overtime, diabetes damages a small blood vessels in your body which causes the walls of a vessel to stiffen.
-This increase pressure, which leads to high blood pressure.
+Over time, diabetes damages the small blood vessels in your body which causes the walls of a vessel to stiffen.
+This increases pressure, which leads to high blood pressure.

-As mentioned, with damage to blood vessels and nerves in the body, the heart is also affected.
+Damage to blood vessels and damage to nerves in the body will affect the heart.
 High blood pressure raises the force of blood flow, damaging additional vessels and arteries.

 Risk Factors of Diabetes